tomhendra/courses/15-fem-professional/6-css-in-depth-v2/README.md

 ## 14. Animations

-With transiitions we can only do a singkle animation, but aniumations single, many or infinite iterations.
+With transiitions we can only do a single animation, but animations can have single, many or infinite iterations.

 - Single or bi-directional.
 - Granular control.